-Through its volume and diversity, the Program in Women's Oncology at Women & Infants provides the fellows with broad exposure to gynecologic malignancies.
+Through its volume and diversity, the Program in Women's Oncology at Women & Infants Hospital provides the fellows with broad exposure to gynecologic malignancies.
 Ample opportunity for performing radical pelvic surgery and managing GI, urologic, and vascular problems caused by gynecologic cancer, or its treatment, is present during this three-year fellowship.
 Most importantly, the experience of selecting the appropriate treatment to recommend to patients, based on the nuances of their specific disease, is provided.

-Experience in both outpatient and inpatient chemotherapy is another strength of the Program.
+Experience in both outpatient and inpatient chemotherapy is another strength of the program.
 The fellow is completely integrated into the team which plans and implements these treatments.
 Since the outpatient chemotherapy unit is located proximate to the clinic, the environment is designed to foster spontaneous discussions and participation in treatment in a culture concerned with quality-of-care and quality-of-life.

-The Program provides an environment for acquiring leadership skills in gynecologic oncology and women's health.
+The program provides an environment for acquiring leadership skills in gynecologic oncology and women's health.
 As the center of an integrated cancer network, substantial resources and educational opportunities exist through Brown University teaching hospitals and other affiliate institutions.
 In the past, our fellows completed an additional year which included a breast fellowship.
-While no longer mandatory, after completion of the three year gynecologic oncology fellowship, fellows will have the option of an additional year in which to complete a breast fellowship.
+While no longer mandatory, after completion of the three-year gynecologic oncology fellowship, fellows will have the option of an additional year in which to complete a breast fellowship.

 The umbrella of comprehensive women's oncology services provides a continuum of care with many dimensions including:

 - A multi-disciplinary team of physicians which functions as a health care model convening weekly in the open forum, Tumor Board.